espruino/EspruinoDocs/devices/mosfets.md

 * MOSFETs are controlled by voltage, not current.
 There is negligible gate current, whereas a BJT has a non-negligible base current.
 * MOSFETs often have a lower voltage drop in their on state.
 * MOSFETs will turn themselves on if the gate is allowed to float, BJTs require current to flow, so they will not..
-* MOSFETs are often more expensive, and were historically more vulnerable to static damage
+* MOSFETs are often more expensive, and were historically more vulnerable to static damage.

 Enhancement vs Depletion mode